Rwanda: How the genocide happened

 Participants were often given incentives, such as money or food, and some were even told they could appropriate the land of the Tutsis they killed.

 On the ground at least, the Rwandans were largely left alone by the international community.
-UN troops withdrew after the murder of 10 soldiers.
+Most of the UN troops withdrew after the murder of 10 soldiers.

 Finally, in July, the RPF captured Kigali.
 The government collapsed and the RPF declared a ceasefire.